FizzleDorf/ComfyUI_FizzNodes/README.md

 - [ ] add more to this list

 -----
-##Acknowledgments
+## Acknowledgments

-A special thanks to:
+**A special thanks to:**

-The developers of Deforum for providing code for these nodes and being overall awesome people!
+-The developers of [Deforum](https://github.com/deforum-art/sd-webui-deforum) for providing code for these nodes and being overall awesome people!

-Comfyanonamous and the rest of the ComfyUI contributors for a fantastic UI!
+-Comfyanonamous and the rest of the [ComfyUI](https://github.com/comfyanonymous/ComfyUI/tree/master) contributors for a fantastic UI!

-All the friends I met along the way that motivate me into action! and you the user!
+-All the friends I met along the way that motivate me into action!

+-and you the user!
 I hope you have fun using these nodes and exploring latent space.